NeilGitHyper/NLCPE-Project/README.md

 Just Download The Tool In The Release Tab.

 # Tutorial
 Just Click The Extract Button.
-If You having Errors, Just Lemme Know.
+After That, The Files Will Be In Internal Storage/NPLCPE/Extracted Games/ If You having Errors, Just Lemme Know.